Hereditary Thyroid Cancer: Part 2

 - The MEN2A subtype constitutes approximately 70%-80% of cases of MEN2

-- Medullary thyroid cancer, notably more aggressive than in MEN2A
+- 100% lifetime risk of medullary thyroid cancer, notably more aggressive than in MEN2A

 - The MEN2B subtype accounts for approximately 5% of cases of MEN2

 - Hereditary medullary thyroid cancer is the only feature

 - The FMTC subtype constitutes approximately 10%-20% of cases of MEN2.

 MEN2 and Thyroid Findings:

 - Medullary thyroid cancer can develop during childhood or early adulthood and can spread early.

 - Removal of the thyroid is recommended for virtually all individuals with MEN2.

 - The recommended age for thyroid removal surgery is dependent on the specific mutation found in the individual/family and family history.

 - In the most aggressive forms of MEN2, thyroid removal is recommended as soon as possible within the first year of life.